tc39/notes/meetings/2016-03/march-29.md

 BT, DE: Explicit syntax could be part of addressing this

-MS: We'll have fixed stack space anyway; we already implemented it.
+MLS: We'll have fixed stack space anyway; we already implemented it.

 SG, EF: Let's make that a separate question, and discuss it Thursday.
 What if we start with a pull request which encodes that cross-realm calls don't to make cross-realm tail calls not have fixed stack space, while also allowing that it *may* have fixed stack space